henriksenjoakim/KSP-Wildfire/README.md

 Parts with decouplers are immune to connected explosions.
 Parts with heat-shield does not catch fire.
 Fuel lines and struts are excluded.

-Whenever a part is subjected to excess bending from it's parent part you may hear a "creaking"-sound.
+Whenever a part is subjected to excess bending from its parent part you may hear a "creaking"-sound.
 If the part bends above the set bending limit (WIP) a blue highlight will indicate that the part is under stress, and you will hear a louder creaking-sound.
 At this point the part may catch fire according to the risk factor for the specific part.

 Required add-ons: